kha-cloud/kha_cli/README.md

 #### `khap connect`

-Connects the local project to CyberOcean's cloud account, for remote work/dev
+Connects a local project for remote work/development
+> Create a CyberOcean cloud account for enhanced AI capabilities, persistent and more secure project management

 ### Plugin's theme commands